AbubakarSambo/hackerbay_backend/README.md

 The standard library was used for linting, because who doesn't like clean code.

-it has been dockerized and here is a link to the docker: https://hub.docker.com/r/abubakarsambo/hackerbay/
+it has been dockerized and here is a link to the docker: https://hub.docker.com/r/abubakarsambo/hackerbay/ you need to expose port 8080 in the container

 Swagger link: https://app.swaggerhub.com/apis/sam57/hackerbay/1.0.0